-Have you noticed a clicking or ticking noise coming from your T6 Ranger engine recently?
-Has the clicking noise becoming increasingly loader over time?
+Have you noticed a clicking or ticking noise coming from your T6 Ford Ranger engine recently?
+Has the clicking noise become increasingly loader over time?
 Does the noise seem out of place and could this be a sign of a component about to fail?
 Let’s find out!

 Ford Ranger Clicking Noise When Accelerating

 Ford Ranger User Experience

 When I am driving around town, taking it easy on the throttle without the radio on, I can hear two distinct sounds from the engine compartment.
 I hear the low, throaty sound of the engine and I hear a clicking sound.
 The clicking speeds up and slows down with RPM and even goes away sometimes (not just when I let off the gas).
 The interior is very quiet so both sounds get muted a bit but the clicking sound stands out and drives me batty.

 Some of the commonly reported symptoms and conditions the noise is most audible are:

 |Audible||Most audible when the cabin is quiet|

 As manufacturers create increasingly fuel-efficient, eco-friendly, and powerful engines, these units become highly tuned and sensitive.
 The direct injection system aims to provide top-notch fuel efficiency, reliability, and superior performance.
 It’s widely recognized that the direct injection system typically generates noticeable clicking noise.

 It results from the high-pressure pump, fuel injectors, and the inherent fuel system.
 When taken to most dealerships, they often characterize it as a design feature that requires acceptance.